FDio/csit/docs/model/current/UTI_output_files/test_case/test_type.rst

 Some tests may not set this, the entry is not present in that case (test type is unknown, probably not one of the known types).

-Currently implemented values are "mrr", "ndrpdr", "reconf" and "soak".
+Currently implemented values are "mrr", "ndrpdr", "reconf", "soak", "ab" and "hoststack".

 As the result mapping contains sub-mappings named after the test type, this information is derived, so this entry appears only in info output.